sadneo/meet-people/docs/plan.md

 - `supabase db reset` applies every migration and seed from scratch.
 - PostGIS is available.
 - Generated database types match the migration state.
-- The application can connect to local Supabase.
+- The local API or infrastructure smoke test can connect to Supabase.
 - Local auth initialization succeeds.

 ## Phase 4: Local Testing